Accessibility

 What we’re doing to improve accessibility

 At this time we believe all issues are within our control, and we have advised the supplier.
-The supplier has informed us they intend to make accessibility improvements during 2023
+The supplier has informed us they intend to make accessibility improvements during 2024-25.
+We expect the issues within our control to be resolved or significantly improved by January 2026.

 While we are in the process of resolving these accessibility issues, or where we are unable, we will ensure reasonable adjustments are in place to make sure no user is disadvantaged.
 As changes are made, we will continue to review accessibility and retest the accessibility of this website.